aregtech/areg-sdk/README.md

    cmake --build ./build -j 20
    ```

-3. **Integrate with Microsoft Visual Studio:** In Microsoft Visual Studio, make sure that the `areg` library is linked with the project binaries either via *Project Properties* or by adding this line of code:
+3. **Integrate with Microsoft Visual Studio:** In Microsoft Visual Studio, there is no need to add AREG SDK projects in the solution file.
+Develop projects and make sure to link `areg` library with binaries either in *Project Properties* or by adding this line of code:
    ```cpp
    #pragma comment(lib, "areg")
    ```